giancosta86/chinese-format/README.md

 ## Features

-The crate supports the following _optional_ dependencies:
+The crate supports the following _optional_ features:

 - `digit-sequence`: